Zwyx/git-hash-miner/README.md

 ## Example

-This command has been run after the last commit in the repository of Git Miner:
+This command has been run after the last commit in the repository of Git Hash Miner:

 ```
 gmr -a badc0de